 We talk about women and writing.

-    We talk with women about writing and reading, and particularly about process: the thinking,

-    planning, plotting (or not), research, drafting and editing that writers do.
+We talk with women and non-binary people about writing and reading, and particularly about process: the thinking, planning, plotting (or not), research, drafting and editing that writers do.

-    We talk about things that affect women as writers, illustrators, readers, publishers, editors,

-    critics, academics, booksellers and literary programmers.
+We talk about things that affect women and non-binary people as writers, illustrators, readers, publishers, editors, critics, academics, booksellers and literary programmers.

-    And we invite women to talk with one another about their work.
+And we invite women and non-binary people to talk with one another about their work.

 Simple.
 There isn’t enough of it.
-We all know (and it’s proven beyond doubt by the VIDA and Stella

-    book review and award data) that women don’t have as many opportunities as men to discuss, review,

-    be reviewed, and engage in literary communities or, for that matter, in public conversations.
+We all know (and it’s proven beyond doubt by the VIDA and Stella book review and award data) that women don’t have as many opportunities as men to discuss, review, be reviewed, and engage in literary communities or, for that matter, in public conversations.

 Which is weird, isn’t it, given how many women write and how many more women read?
 Weird and wrong.